gustavomerg/todolist-reactjs-ts/README.md

 # About

-ReactJS application, regarding a social network interface.
+ReactJS + TS application, regarding a ToDo List.

 Including:
+- Add Item
+- Mark the item as done
-- Posts
+- Remove the item
-- Comments
+- LocalStorage